 Closing Remarks

 For all three Coflore systems, a high degree of plug flow is observed.
-Whilst a snapshot of the RTD testing carried out has been presented above, we are always more than happy to share any relevant technical information with customers and so if you have a specific application and would like to find out whether the Coflore systems may be suitable, please don't hesitate to contact a member of the team and we will be happy to help.
+Whilst a snapshot of the residence time distribution testing carried out has been presented above, we are always more than happy to share any relevant technical information with customers and so if you have a specific application and would like to find out whether the Coflore systems may be suitable, please don't hesitate to contact a member of the team and we will be happy to help.
 Our team can be reached at info@amt.uk or you can contact our business development manager, Dr Mike Kenny, Michael.Kenny@amt.uk.